TheSilvered/nest/docs/c_api/c_api-error.md

 **Description:**

-Adds a pair of positions to the current error.
+Add a pair of positions to the error.

 ---